nuz-app/nuz/examples/apps/create-react-app/README.md

 $ yarn build
 ```

-Builds the app for production:
+Start the app for production:
 ```sh
 # with npm
 $ npm run start